Xilinx/graphanalytics/docs/src/louvainmod/installation.rst

 * Cold reboot the server after flashing is done.

-Collaborating on the Cosine Similarity Product
+Collaborating on the Louvain Modularity Product
 ----------------------------------------------
-The Cosine Similarity product is an open-source project hosted on github, you can collaborate with Xilinx and contribute to the development of the product.
+The Louvain Modularity product is an open-source project hosted on github, you can collaborate with Xilinx and contribute to the development of the product.

 * Clone the ``graphanalytics`` repository using ``git``.